makanalg/makanalg.github.io/essays/designpatterns.md

 -  **Front Controller**: All requests handled by a single handler then send to separate appropriate handlers.

 ## Using the "tools" (design patterns)
-I've recently been working on a [web development project](https://easy-chef.github.io), and my team members and I have incorporated a few different design patterns into our project.
+I've recently been working on a [web development project](https://easy-chef.github.io), and my team members and I have incorporated a few different design patterns into our project thus far.
+- Prorotype: Javascript "classes" are examples of prototypes.
+- Publish-Subscribe: Used [meteor](https://docs.meteor.com/api/pubsub.html) to publish and subscribe to data/collections.
+- MVC: Model: MongoDB (collection classes), View: React, Controller: ReactRouter.
+- Front Controller: Meteor/React for startup method.
+- Singleton: MongoDB collections, one instance of each collection class that is used throughout the program.
+- Factory: MongoDB collection schemas.